Noxde/glyph-redeemer/README.md

 This application is designed for single-use code redeeming.
 However, I plan to add the following features in the future to enhance usability:

 - **Redeem Multiple Codes:** Allow users to redeem multiple codes at once for faster redeeming.
-- **Code List Updates:** I will regularly update the codes list to keep it current.
+- **Code List Updates:** Remove the need to use the codes from the repo and get the codes from the forums.
-- **Remove the need to install chromium:** The program should first try to find your already installed browser, for now this is easier as it.
+- **Remove the need to install chromium:** The program should first try to find your already installed browser, for now this is easier as it is.
 - **Simpler logging in:** Removing the need of a cookie editor, just simply login through the program.
-- **Sign executable:** The idea is to avoid the Windows protected your PC warning, not sure if its by singing the executable.
+-
 ## 7. Contributing

 Contributions are welcome.
 Feel free to improve on the project.